Unpopular

 please-strengthen-my-hands

 Nehemiah had groups of powerful people plotting against him as he led the Jews in rebuilding the wall around Jerusalem.
-His enemies were trying to frighten the Jews so they would stop working on the wall.
+His enemies were trying to frighten the Jews so their hands would become too weak to continue to work on the wall.
 But God answered Nehemiah’s prayers and the wall was eventually finished.

 Is there something in your life that looks like its impossible to accomplish?
 Impossible to fix?